idolmatster/various_downloaders/insta-dl/readme.md

 - chmod mod to run `chmod +x`
 - `insta-dl.sh "link"` use qoutation marks if you include anything after the shortcode (so anthing with a ?)

+## tips for scraping
+- the scraping code is now commented and can needs to be uncomented
+- changed it to now be sorted by username to make it easier.

 ## dependencies
 - curl
 - jq